The Battle for the Blessing

 46Rebekah said to Isaac, "I am tired of living because of the daughters of Heth; if Jacob takes a wife from the daughters of Heth, like these, from the daughters of the land, what good will my life be to me?"

 The deceit bears fruit as Esau's sadness turns to murderous rage.
 Rebekah decides to send Jacob to her relatives to live while Esau calms down, and also to prevent him from marrying pagans as Esau did.
 Again, she is decisive and a planner.

-Of course, she is planning on Esau to cool down (and we find out that he does) but it will be twenty years before Jacob returns and this will be the last time that Rebekah will see him.
-She will be dead before he returns again.
+Of course, she is hoping that Esau's rage will subside (and we find out that it eventually does) but it will be twenty years before Jacob returns and this will be the last time that Rebekah will see him.
+She will be dead before he comes back.

 1. We need God's grace for everything

 We think we need God's grace only when we do something wrong but without His grace we could not exist.

 - Grace provides for all of our needs.